Administrative Assistant Career and Education Information

 - Serving on committees

 National estimates from the Occupational Employment Statistics program for 2018 show that the median pay was $36,630 per year.
 Furthermore, the highest 10 percent took in more than $56,010 annually.

 Some of the factors that can influence pay include:

 The same national estimates show that specialized administrative positions often yield a similar (or even higher) median annual wage.
 For example:

 - Executive administrative assistants earned $59,340.

 - Medical secretaries earned $35,760.

-From 2016 to 2026, medical administrative assistants are expected to have the best overall job outlook with employment growth of 22 percent (about 129,000 new jobs).
-In fact, during that period, administrative assistants who work in doctors' offices and dentists' offices could experience job growth of about 20 percent and 18 percent, respectively.** However, plenty of opportunities will also be available outside the healthcare sector.
-On average, about 244,300 job openings are expected to become available each year for other kinds of administrative assistants over that 10-year period.***
+According to projections data from the Bureau of Labor Statistics, medical administrative assistants are expected to have the best overall job outlook with employment growth of 16 percent (about 96,400 new jobs) from 2018 to 2028.
+But due to retirements and people leaving the occupation for other reasons, opportunities will also be available outside the healthcare sector.
+On average, about 284,000 job openings are expected to become available each year for non-legal and non-medical administrative assistants over that 10-year period.

 Plus Sides of the Profession

 - Since administrative assistants take on such a variety of tasks, they are usually familiar with all aspects and departments of a company or organization.
 This makes them great candidates for advancement when opportunities become available.